 When postage was paid by the sender, the letter was marked “paid” by pen and ink or hand stamped.
 If no such cancel was evident, the person receiving the letter paid the postage.
-Inspections for accuracy and records of postal revenues were virtually impossible.
-With pre-printed stamps, accurate records could be kept of how many were issued and sold.
-It wasn’t until 1855 that the use of postage stamps became mandatory.
+Before the introduction of postage stamps, inspections for accuracy and records of postal revenues were virtually impossible.
+When adhesive postage stamps came on the scene, accurate records could be kept of how many were issued and sold.
+However, it wasn’t until 1855 that the use of postage stamps became mandatory.

 A contract was awarded to a firm of bank note engravers for the printing of the 5¢ and 10¢ stamps.
 The stamps were to be available in major post offices on July 1, 1847.
 Due to delays in production, only one office, New York City, received the stamps on that date.
 The stamps were produced until 1851.